22 August 2026 · Exclusions

 Can Exiloz confirm my income is out of scope?

 Yes.
-We review how your investment and property income is earned and confirm whether it is personal or business.
+We review how your investment and property income is actually earned — the licensing, the structure and the pattern of activity — and confirm in writing whether it is personal and excluded, or business and within the AED 1 million test.

 Know what is truly out of scope

-Exiloz reviews your personal income streams and confirms what corporate tax does — and does not — touch.
+Exiloz reviews your personal investment and property income against the business activity test and confirms exactly what corporate tax does, and does not, touch.